tarwn/lessthandot-hugo/blogs/content/posts/2016-07-01-self-hosted-web-updating-assets-without-restarting-the-debugger.md

 ## Why don't the new files show up?

 Web Projects run directly out of the project folder, so they are serving up the same version of the files we are editing, allowing real-time editing to be possible.
-With console applicaitons, we are editing the file in the project and relying on it being set to “Content” and “Copy Always” so the compiler will copy that content when we build.
+With console applicaitons, we are editing the file in the project and relying on it being set to "Content" and "Copy Always" so the compiler will copy that content when we build.
 Since the application runs out of the bin folder, it's limited to that out of date copy of the files.

 <div id="attachment_4601" style="width: 624px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/06/AssetsFolder.png"><img src="/wp-content/uploads/2016/06/AssetsFolder.png" alt="Example Assets Folder" width="614" height="234" class="size-full wp-image-4601" srcset="/wp-content/uploads/2016/06/AssetsFolder.png 614w, /wp-content/uploads/2016/06/AssetsFolder-300x114.png 300w" sizes="(max-width: 614px) 100vw, 614px" /></a>